Restoring Balance to the Masculine and Feminine Within

 The Masculine Container for the Feminine Energy

-These two forces need each other to work properly.
+These two forces need each other to function.
 The feminine wants to feel safe and secure, because her ability to be be open can be daunting.
-I see this to be the supreme job of healthy masculine: to contain the feminine pervasiveness safely so she can bring balance, love and care to the situation.
+So the supreme job of the healthy masculine is to contain the feminine so she can feel safe to bring balance, love and care to the situation.